Crossroads of the Horn of Africa

 Bab el-Mandeb - The Islands

-The Bab el-Mandeb, a name often cited by adventurers and merchants in the past, and by soldiers and tourists today, means "Gate of Wailing" or "Gate of Tears".
-The temperature of the waters of the Red Sea and the Indian Ocean which meet off Djibouti, sometimes with a bang, never goes below 20°C. The air temperature being also very high, evaporation is important, which leads to a very high salinity.
-These waters are characterized by an extraordinary clarity.
-Indeed, no river comes to throw itself there and bring silt.
-In the Gulf of Tadjourah, which is warmer and saltier, there is a particular fauna, notably coral species that have adapted to these extreme conditions, which would not normally suit them.
+The Bab el-Mandeb, a name often cited by adventurers and merchants in the past, and by soldiers and tourists today, means "Gate of Lamentations" or "Gate of Tears".
+The temperature of the waters of the Red Sea and the Indian Ocean, which meet off the coast of Djibouti, sometimes violently, never falls below 20°C. With air temperatures also very high, evaporation is high, resulting in very high salinity.
+These waters are characterized by their extraordinary clarity.
+In fact, there are no rivers flowing into them, bringing silt with them.
+The warmer, saltier Gulf of Tadjourah is home to a special fauna, including coral species that have adapted to these extreme conditions, which would not normally suit them.

-Djibouti has three main small archipelagos.
-Doumeira, shared with Eritrea and located far to the north; the Seven Brothers, remnants of emerged volcanoes forming six islands (plus the Ras Siyan peninsula), which offer some of the world's most beautiful seabed; and the Musha and Maskali islands, of coral origin, a short distance from Djibouti-City at the entrance to the Gulf, known for their mangroves
+Djibouti has three main archipelagos.
+Doumeira, shared with Eritrea and far, far away to the north; the Seven Brothers, remnants of emerged volcanoes forming six islands (plus the Ras Siyan peninsula), which offer some of the world's most beautiful underwater seabed; and the Musha and Maskali islands, of coral origin, just a stone's throw from Djibouti-Ville at the entrance to the Gulf, renowned for their mangroves.

 Going to the bush

-Bushland is defined as an area more or less covered by bushes and small trees, the usual vegetation of dry tropical regions.
+Bushland is defined as an area more or less covered with bushes and small trees, the usual vegetation of dry tropical regions.
 In Djibouti, the bush is less - rather than more - covered with bushes and small trees.
-As elsewhere in Africa, the term bush has outgrown its scope.
-We say "go bush" when we leave the big city, regardless of the vegetation we encounter.
-The Djiboutian bush is surprisingly varied: deserts, volcanoes, salt plains, green patches sometimes around waterholes and at the bottom of wadis.
-It hosts a large animal population but not always visible.
-Life in the bush, that of the nomads, is difficult to approach, to understand, for a passing tourist.
-It would be necessary to live there for several weeks, in total immersion with the locals, to learn to interpret it and to see all that is hidden behind these apparently so naked landscapes.
+As elsewhere in Africa, the term "brousse" has outlived its usefulness.
+We say "go bush" when we leave the big city, whatever the vegetation we encounter.
+Djibouti's bush is astonishingly varied: deserts, volcanoes, salt plains, patches of green around waterholes and at the bottom of wadis.
+The bush is home to a large, but not always visible, animal population.
+Life in the bush, the life of nomads, is difficult for a passing tourist to approach and understand.
+You'd have to live there for several weeks, immersed in the bush with the locals, to learn how to interpret it and see what lies behind these seemingly bare landscapes.